UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

 1. Install and configure [Docker](https://docs.docker.com/get-started/).

-2. Install the docker image for this project by using the terminal command (please note that this docker image is about 698mb in size):
+2. Install the docker image for this project by using the terminal command:

+- * Please note that this docker image is about 698mb in size.

 ```
 docker pull wuj4979/mds-coco-analysis